Understanding why environmental, social, and governance (ESG) matters is essential given the current business landscape.

 - Ecosystem ESG

-Why is ESG Important?
+Why ESG matters

 As with this article, ESG is typically explored through a business perspective focused on either the benefits or consequences of not meeting commitments.
 Although we all have our individual challenges, it’s worth thinking outside our immediate concerns and looking at the big picture.

-ESG wasn’t invented to simply be an inconvenience to executives.
+Corporate ESG wasn’t invented to simply be an inconvenience to executives.
 Instead, there are major challenges in our world, that if unaddressed, can lead to fatal consequences for everyone.

 At the environmental level, we must contend with a planet that is getting hotter by the day.
 Small increases in temperature mean a melting of the polar ice caps and increased natural disasters such as storms and floods.